 Key 4: Understand your character’s goal

 What does your character want?
-This is one of the biggest questions for a story.
+This is one of the biggest questions for creating a story structure.
 Your character has to want something, even if it’s just to get through another day at school!

 When people talk about the plot of a story, they’re simply talking about the series of events – large and small – that happen in the story.
 But that series of events happens because your PERSON is trying to solve his or her PROBLEM.
 He or she wants something, and the story is about what happens when he or she tries to reach that goal – usually with lots of problems along the way, just to keep things interesting.

 Or, you could put it like this…

 Key 5: The story formula